 “Hard winter wheat has a harsher flavor, almost like rye,” says Cody.
 “Soft spring wheat is sweeter, which is really evident when you grind the kernels.
 It smells like sweet milk when ground.
 This sweet flavor and mellow grassy notes make Centennial Wheat a special grain.
 It’s very well suited for whiskey because of its balance between flavor and sweetness.”

 The San Luis Valley: Ideal Growing Conditions

-In addition to the type of wheat grown, Colorado’s geography and topography also plays a role in developing distinct flavors.
+In addition to the type of wheat grown, Colorado’s geography and topography play a pivotal role in developing distinct flavors.
 In the San Luis Valley where Centennial Wheat is grown, the grains are subjected to unique environmental conditions.
 To start, the valley is situated at nearly 7,500 feet of elevation.
-What’s more, summer in the Valley brings warm days but cool nights which is different than many other growing areas of the United States where summers are usually hot during both the day and night.
-Lastly, the San Luis Valley is located in what was a prehistoric lake bed, which created high salinity in the soil and is typical throughout the area.
-Together, the elevation, the temperature swings, and the soil conditions create just enough stress to impart rich flavor and character.
+What’s more, summer in the Valley brings warm days and cool nights which differs from many other growing areas of the United States where summer heat holds on both day and night.
+Lastly, the San Luis Valley is located in what was a prehistoric lake bed, creating high salinity in the area’s soil.
+Together, the elevation, the temperature swings, and the soil conditions create just enough stress to impart rich flavor and character to the grains.
 You can really taste this influence, or terroir, in a single grain whiskey like our Centennial Wheat.

 About Batch 4 of Laws Centennial Straight Wheat Whiskey